fftmp/vk_scrap_feed/Readme.md

 #TODO:
-1. determine relative time in case of different languages
+1. determine relative time in case of languages other than russian.
-1. beautiful get first sentence for title
+1. beautify _get_first_sentence
 1. get various numbers of posts (>10, need pager?)
-1. allow html in description
+1. allow html in description (now only part of text before first html tag shown in description)
-1. update, when comment to post added
+1. optional update, when comment to post added
 1. handle text on base page in case of repost
-1. strange from field in thunderbird (encoding?)
+1. fix strange 'from' field in thunderbird (encoding?)
+1. cache results for work as server for multiple users
+1. add logo for feeds

 #Run
-1. run script (better in background)
+1. run script (better in background).
+Alsa can add it to autostart.
+For example I add it to openbox autostart (.config/openbox/autostart).
 1. add http://127.2:8000/<page_id> to your feed reader (tested on thunderbird) for all interested pages.

 #Run tests